dell/csm-docs/content/docs/observability/deployment/_index.md

 - [CSM for Observability Installer](./online)
 - [CSM for Observability Offline Installer](./offline)

-## Prerequisites

-- Helm 3.3
-- The deployment of one or more [supported](../#supported-csi-drivers) Dell EMC CSI drivers

 ## Post Installation Dependencies

 The following third-party components are required in the same Kubernetes cluster where CSM for Observability has been deployed: